 Guilt and shame are two words that we use almost interchangeably.
 They both describe a negative emotion in response to our actions, but they have very different meanings.
 In this article, we'll discuss that difference between shame vs guilt in detail because it has a significant impact on how we view ourselves, each other, and the world.

 In psychology, guilt is defined as an emotional state that appears when we feel we have failed to live up to the morals of ourselves or others.
-Guilt provokes both thoughts of how we have failed and distressing emotions like sadness, anger, or anxiety.
-It can even cause physical reactions, such as an upset stomach.
+Like shame, guilt provokes both thoughts of how we have failed and distressing emotions like sadness, anger, or anxiety.
+It can even cause physical reactions, such as an upset stomach, like shame can.
 If resolved appropriately, some guilt can be healthy.

-Overall, the difference is important.
+Overall, the difference between guilt vs shame is important.
 Guilt can be healthy because it allows us to identify and correct potentially problematic behaviors.
 Shame, on the other hand, finds a problem with the person instead of the behavior.
-Everyone experiences guilt and shame, some more than others, but you can learn to handle both emotions with the right tools.
+Everyone experiences guilt vs shame, some more than others, but you can learn to handle both emotions with the right tools.

 Everyone feels an emotion like anger at some point or another.
-What we do with our anger depends partly on whether we're prone to guilt or shame.
-People who tend to feel guilty are better at using their guilt constructively, so they can make changes or solve problems when they become angry.
-Shame-prone people, on the other hand, tend to use their anger in destructive ways, tearing themselves down or being aggressive toward others.
+What we do with our anger depends partly on whether we're prone to guilt vs shame.
+People who tend to feel guilt are better at using their guilt constructively, so they can make changes or solve problems when they become angry.
+Shame-prone people, on the other hand, tend to use their shame-powered anger in destructive ways, tearing themselves down or being aggressive toward others.

-The Guilt and Shame Proneness (GASP) scale is a test that psychologists devised for use in experimental studies.
+The Guilt and Shame Proneness (GASP) scale is a test that psychologists devised for use in experimental studies of guilt and shame.
 The GASP assesses differences in the way you respond to doing something that you consider wrong.
 It looks at your feelings about the event and the behaviors that might repair the situation.
 It also assesses your feelings of shame and other negative behaviors.
-If you're not sure whether you're more prone to guilt or shame, this test may give you some insight.
-With this information, you'll be better equipped to work through your emotions.
+If you're not sure whether you're more prone to guilt or shame, this test may give you some insight on your own guilt and shame.
+With this information, you'll be better equipped to work through your guilt and shame.

 Actions and Possessions

-Most often, guilt is associated with actions and possessions.
-We feel guilty when we've harmed someone or when we're not proud of our actions.
-We recognize that our actions can make others feel physically or emotionally bad, and in our compassion, we want to make it right.
-As we mature, we might also feel guilty because we have something that others don't have.
+Most often, unlike shame, guilt is associated with actions and possessions.
+We feel guilt when we've harmed someone or when we're not proud of our actions.
+We recognize that our actions can make others feel physically or emotionally bad, and in our compassion, we feel guilt and want to make it right.
+As we mature, we might also feel guilt because we have something that others don't have.
 As long as our emotions aren't extreme, this is the healthy side of guilt.
 It can prompt you to correct imbalances.

 A Negative Self-Evaluation Isn't Necessary